How do I apply for Universal Credit?

 Your online account

-After you claim Universal Credit you will be given a username and password for your on-line account.
+After you submit your claim for Universal Credit, you will be given a username and password for your online account.
 It will be your responsibility to keep all your personal details and information on your account up to date.

 This account is where you will be able to:

-- Check your to-do-list and add any notes in your journal
+- check your to-do-list and add any notes to your journal

 If you do not have a computer at home you might be able to use one in a library or your local Jobcentre.